.

 Improving Efficiency and Retention

-Crawford remains optimistic, viewing the workforce shortage as a call to action.
+Crawford remains optimistic, viewing the workforce shortage as a call to action rather than an insurmountable obstacle.
 He believes that by raising awareness, improving career pathways, offering competitive salaries, and leveraging modern laboratory software systems, the laboratory profession can attract the next generation of leaders.
-The ultimate goal is to strengthen the role of laboratories in delivering high-quality healthcare while inspiring future professionals to join and lead the field.

-CLP Article: The Causes and Potential Solutions for the Current Shortage of Clinical Laboratory Technologists
+Full CLP Article: The Causes and Potential Solutions for the Current Shortage of Clinical Laboratory Technologists

-Learn More About the Expert
+About the Expert:

-Senior Vice President, Laboratory Services, Northwell Health
+Dr. James Crawford, MD, PhD, Senior Vice President, Laboratory Services, Northwell Health

 Crawford has built a distinguished career as a champion for pathology and the clinical laboratory profession, working tirelessly to ensure these critical services play a central role in the future of patient-centered healthcare.
 As a founding member of Project Santa Fe, he has been instrumental in advancing the Clinical Laboratory 2.0 initiative, which urges laboratories to transition from traditional transactional payment models to value-based approaches that deliver improved patient outcomes.

-Advanced laboratory information systems (medical LIS platforms) are essential tools for modern clinical laboratories and pathology groups, enabling them to operate with greater efficiency, accuracy, and profitability.
-By automating much of laboratory workflow management, these LIS systems significantly reduce the need for manual data entry, minimize human error, and accelerate turnaround times.
-They seamlessly integrate with electronic health records (EHRs), instruments, and third-party services (such as lab billing software), ensuring smooth data exchange and eliminating bottlenecks in communication.
+By automating much of today’s laboratory workflow management, these LIS systems significantly reduce the need for manual data entry, minimize human error, and accelerate turnaround times.
+They seamlessly integrate with electronic health records, instruments, and third-party services, such as lab billing software, ensuring smooth data exchange and eliminating communication bottlenecks.

 White Paper: Bridging the Gap in Modern Laboratories - Why a Comprehensive Digital Platform Outperforms a Traditional Lab Information System

-When integrated with lab revenue cycle management (lab RCM) modules, advanced LIS systems initiate laboratory billing at the order entry stage, leading to faster reimbursements, fewer denials, and improved cash flow.
+When integrated with modern laboratory revenue cycle management (lab RCM) modules, advanced LIS systems initiate laboratory billing at the order entry stage, leading to faster reimbursements, fewer denials, and improved cash flow.
 By combining automation, interoperability, and financial optimization, these LIS healthcare platforms allow laboratories to scale services, control costs, and remain competitive in a challenging healthcare environment.

 Case Study: In-House vs. Outsourced Laboratory Billing – Navigating the Best Path Forward for Your Lab